OmegaRelay/mqtt-tui/README.md

 ## Changelog

-This project is WIP, once released; all notable changes to this project will be documented in this CHANGELOG.md file.
+All notable changes to this project will be documented in the CHANGELOG.md file.

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).